CSO: Dr. Eyal Ben Ami

-MOYA Bio is developing a novel class of tumor immune conditioning agents.
-The company’s first-in-class inhibitors of the FAT10 pathway are envisioned to increase the impact of immunotherapy by sensitizing the tumor to immune-mediated cytotoxicity, to benefit additional patient populations.
+MOYA Bio is developing novel E1 inhibitors for solid and hematological malignancies.
+The company’s first-in-class inhibitors of a unique Ubiquitin-Like (UBL) pathway are envisioned to increase tumor sensitization to both chemotherapy and targeted therapies as well as increase the impact of immunotherapy by sensitizing the tumor to immune-mediated cytotoxicity.

 Dr. Merbl received her PhD from Harvard University and is a Principal Investigator at the Weizmann Institute of Science, Department of Immunology.
 She is an expert in the fields of Biochemical Immunology and Cell Biology where she developed several advanced high-throughput immuno-proteomic technologies which were published in top peer-reviewed journals.
 She is the author of several patents and co-founder of PTM Biosciences LTD.